Parenting with a physical disability: rewards

 You might also have some physical restrictions or limitations.
 For example, if your upper body movement is restricted, it might be hard to hold your child without help or do some daily care tasks, like feeding and cleaning.
 If you’re in a wheelchair, it might be harder to chase toddlers around.

-And there are social and financial challenges, like finding it harder to get a job or access services that can help you be the parent you want to be.
+And there are social and financial challenges, like finding it harder to get a job or access services that can help you give your children what they need to grow and develop.

 Managing life as a parent with a physical disability